Cassette deck: Decline in popularity

 Analog cassette deck sales were expected to decline rapidly with the advent of the compact disc and other digital recording technologies such as digital audio tape (DAT), MiniDisc, and the CD-R recorder drives.
-Philips responded with the digital compact cassette, a system which was backward-compatible with existing analog cassette recordings for playback, but it failed to garner a significant market share and was withdrawn.
-One reason proposed for the lack of acceptance of digital recording formats such as DAT was a fear by content providers that the ability to make very high quality copies would hurt sales of copyrighted recordings.
+Philips responded with the digital compact cassette, a system which was backward-compatible with existing analog cassette recordings for playback.
+However, it failed to garner a significant market share and was withdrawn from the market.
+One reason proposed for the lack of acceptance of digital recording formats such as DAT was a fear by content providers that the ability to make very high-quality copies would hurt sales of copyrighted recordings.

 The rapid transition was not realized and CDs and cassettes successfully co-existed for nearly 20 years.
 A contributing factor may have been the inability of early CD players to reliably read discs with surface damage and offer anti-skipping features for applications where external vibration would be present, such as automotive and recreation environments.
 Early CD playback equipment also tended to be expensive compared to cassette equipment of similar quality and did not offer recording capability.
 Many home and portable entertainment systems supported both formats and commonly allowed the CD playback to be recorded on cassette tape.
 The rise of inexpensive all-solid-state portable digital music systems based on MP3, AAC and similar formats finally saw the eventual decline of the domestic cassette deck.
 As of 2020, Marantz, Teac, and Tascam are among the few companies still manufacturing cassette decks in relatively small quantities for professional and niche market use.
 By the late 1990s, automobiles were offered with entertainment systems that played both cassettes and CDs.
 By the end of the late 2000s, very few cars were offered with cassette decks.
-The last vehicle model in the United States that included a factory-installed cassette player was the 2010 Lexus SC 430.
+The last vehicle model in the United States that came standard with a factory-installed cassette player was the 2010 Lexus SC 430; however, the Ford Crown Victoria came with a cassette deck as an option until the model was discontinued in 2011.
 As radios became tightly integrated into dashboards, many cars lacked even standard openings that would accept aftermarket cassette player installations.